JakeDern/otel-arrow/docs/otap_basics.md

 This document is meant to be an introduction to the Open Telemetry Arrow Protocol (OTAP).
-It is not a full technical specification, but enumerates the major requirements of clients and servers communicating over OTAP along with some mechanical details that are not obvious.
+It is not a full technical specification, but enumerates the major requirements of clients and servers communicating over OTAP along with mechanical details of Schema resets and evolution.
 If you are inexperienced with the OTAP and looking to familiarize yourself with the major components and mechanisms, then this is a good place to start.